pauldelatte/pauldelatte.github.io/_pages/teaching.md

 - /notes/
 ---

-This page is for lecture notes and personal notes that I have written over the years.
-Many of those notes are for self-use, so be careful when using.
-Please contact me if you spot any mistake or if you have any suggestion.
+This page collects some mathematical notes that I have written over the years on topics of interest to me.
+Please be careful when using the notes as they likely contain mistakes and typos.
+If you spot any or if you have any suggestion, please contact me.

-I also list courses I was a TA for at USC, but material for them can only be found on the USC intranet.

 ## Mathematics for economics and econometrics

-Below is a list of 20 important mathematical theorems for economics with standalone proofs.
-The notes will be uploaded as they become available.
+This is a collection of 20 mathematical theorems with standalone proofs.
+I have chosen these theorems as the most likely to be encountered by economists and econometricians -- they cover a wide range of mathematical topics from topology to integration theory to optimization theory to probability theory.
+The proofs of all results are not original but they are complete in the sense that every intermediary result is proved.
+Moreover, the notes contain explicit references for each theorem and each intermediary result used in the proofs.
+Theorems are often stated under quite weak conditions (generally weaker than encountered in economic and econometric theory) but not necessarily the weakest conditions possible.
+I reference stronger results and their proofs whenever possible.
+For the moment, only 12 theorems are available.
+The plan is to complete the proofs for all 20 theorems and re-organize the notes to briefly explain the role of each theorem and include a few applications in economics, statistics, and applied mathematics.
+The hope is that these notes can be collected in a book intended for graduate students in economics, statistics, and applied mathematics.

 1. [Kakutani–Glicksberg–Ky Fan fixed point theorem](/files/L1.pdf)
 2. [Von Neumann–Sion minimax theorem](/files/L2.pdf)